Fireworks Data and Statistics

 Fireworks bursting in air.

-In 2022, there were 107 Emergency Department visits caused by fireworks.
+In 2022, there were 107 Emergency Department visits with a fireworks-related injury.

 • Males accounted for 78% of those visits.